adumasphi/ottemplatepython/doc/getting_started.rst

     $ python setup.py install

 Test are available in the 'tests' directory.
-They can be launched with the following command in a terminal in the otwrapy directory:
+They can be launched with the following command in a terminal in the ottemplatepython directory:

 .. code-block:: shell